-If you plan a deck site, you must first determine the deck's maximum load capacity.
+Deck: If you plan to set a hot tub on a deck, you must first determine the deck's maximum load capacity.
 Consult with a qualified building contractor or structural engineer before placing your hot tub on an elevated deck.
-The manufacturer of your spa can give you its filled weight.
-Remember to also add the weight of the occupants.
-The spa's weight per square foot must not exceed the rated capacity of the structure to avoid damage and possible injury.
+The manufacturer of your spa can give you its filled weight, but remember to also add in the weight of potential occupants.
+This is crucial, as exceeding the rated capacity of your deck could cause severe damage and possible injury.

-WARNING - Placing a hot tub IN a deck sounds like a great idea.
-However, there are SEVERAL things to take into consideration.
-Please give us a call before designing and building this type of project.
-The biggest thing to remember is that no matter how good the hot tub is, it will eventually need service, and the deck will outlast the life of the tub.
+Warning: Placing a hot tub inside a deck sounds like a great idea, but there are several things to take into consideration.
+Please give us a call before designing and building this type of project, for free advice.
+The biggest thing to consider is that no matter how good the hot tub is, it will eventually need service & the deck will outlast the life of the tub.

-These are a great alternatives to poured concrete, and are often less expensive.
-Some just roll out, others are an interlocking system.
-Your local hot tub dealer will carry these types of pads and can quote you a price.
-We can install these systems for a small fee.
+Spa Pad: Barrier mats, sometimes called "spa pads", are a great alternative to poured concrete and are often less expensive.
+They can be made of a variety of materials, but are often made out of plastic.
+Some simply roll out like a carpet, while some utilize an interlocking system or may require light assembly.
+Your local hot tub dealer will carry these types of pads and can quote you a price to meet your needs.
+All Task Services can install these system for you, for a small fee.

 Regardless of which foundation suits you best, always remember that it must be able to handle the weight of your hot tub.
 Most 5 to 6 person hot tubs will weigh over 1,000 lbs, even before you add water and people to it, and some 8 person tubs weigh in at over 1,500 lbs.
 It's always best to have a professional help you move and install your tub, so give us a call and ask what we can do for you!